junxng/adv-rag-app-v2/README.md

 # Advanced RAG Application

-This is an advanced RAG (Retrieval-Augmented Generation) application that uses FastAPI, Pinecone, and DynamoDB.
+This is an advanced RAG (Retrieval-Augmented Generation) application that uses FastAPI, Pinecone, and DynamoDB with comprehensive MLOps practices for monitoring, testing, and deployment.

 ## Project Structure